nickbrandt/GitLab/doc/development/pipelines.md

 - `.only-qa-changes`: Allows a job to only be created upon QA-related changes.
 - `.only-docs-changes`: Allows a job to only be created upon docs-related changes.
 - `.only-code-qa-changes`: Allows a job to only be created upon code-related or QA-related changes.
+- `.only-graphql-changes`: Allows a job to only be created upon graphql-related changes.

 **See <https://gitlab.com/gitlab-org/gitlab/blob/master/.gitlab/ci/global.gitlab-ci.yml>
 for the list of exact patterns.**